 What Kind of Meat to Use to Make Pulled Pork

 - Pork shoulder or pork butt are the best cuts for the most tender and juicy Instant Pot Pulled Pork.
 However, pork loin (not tenderloin) can also be used.
 Because the loin is leaner, make sure you do not trim the fat cap.

 - Cut the pork into medium size pieces, about 2-inch chunks.

 - Make a simple dry rub.
 No complicated ingredients, just things you probably already have at home.
-The spice rub adds so much flavor to the meat.

 - If you have time, seal the meat and spices in a resealable bag and let the meat marinate for one hour.